 provides guidance regarding ethical conduct for EA professionals and defines the standards of ethical behavior for the benefit of EAP individual and work organization clients.
 The code applies to all EA professionals and their activities and relationships with employees, employers, unions, professional colleagues, community, and society.

-defines the ethical responsibilities and standards for Certified Employee Assistance Professionals (CEAPs).
-All CEAPs must affirm their commitment to the Code of Conduct, and alleged violations of the code should be reported to the Employee Assistance Certification Commission (EACC) at firstname.lastname@example.org
+The CEAP Code of Conduct (Code) defines the ethical responsibilities and standards for Certified Employee Assistance Professionals (CEAPs).
+All CEAPs must affirm their commitment to the Code.
+The Rules and Procedures Regarding the EACC Code of Conduct

 To assist EA professionals in addressing potential ethical dilemmas, EAPA has developed a four-step ethical decision-making model.